Dialectical Behavior Therapy (DBT) for Addiction: Definition, Application, Techniques, and Worksheets

 A study by Linehan et al. (2002) in the American Journal of Drug and Alcohol Abuse found that “DBT significantly reduces substance use and improves overall psychological functioning.”

-Physiologically, DBT helps reduce the body’s stress response, which is often heightened in individuals with addiction.
-Techniques such as mindfulness and distress tolerance teach clients how to calm their minds and bodies, reducing the urge to use substances as a coping mechanism.
+Physiologically, DBT reduces the body’s stress response, often heightened in individuals with addiction.
+Techniques such as mindfulness and distress tolerance teach clients to calm their minds and bodies, reducing the urge to use substances as a coping mechanism.

 According to Koons et al. (2001) in Cognitive and Behavioral Practice, “Mindfulness practices in DBT help to decrease physiological arousal and increase awareness of the present moment, which can prevent relapse and promote long-term recovery.”